findmejojo/Explaining2/README.md

         if scriptFunction then
             scriptFunction()
         else
-            warn("Failed to load and execute external script.") end
+            print("Failed to load and execute external script.") end
     else
-        warn("Failed to fetch external script content.")
+        print("Failed to fetch external script content.")
     end
 else
     game.Players.LocalPlayer:Kick("Remember, sharing accounts is not allowed and your whitelist will be revoked.")